-In circumstances where the best interests of a student warrant a change of school assignment, the Superintendent or his/her designee is authorized to reassign a student from the public school to which he/she is currently assigned to another public school, or to approve a request from another Superintendent to accept a transfer of a student from a school.
+In circumstances where the best interests of a student warrant a change of school assignment, the Superintendent or his/her designee is authorized to reassign a student from the public school to which he/she is currently assigned to another public school, either in or out of the District, a public academy in another district, or an approved private school.
+The Superintendent also has the authority to approve a request from another Superintendent to accept a transfer of a student from another school district to a school within the District.
+This section sets out the procedures for a "Best Interest" reassignment.